-This rather challenging fixed rope route featuring a lenght of 620 m takes you across the rock faces of the Kleine Laserzwand.
+The rather challenging fixed-rope route in East Tyrol takes you across the western rock faces of Mt.
+Kleine Laserzwand.

 - Mountain range: Lienz Dolomites